![]() |

 With a free e-mail subscription, you'll never miss a one!

-Don't Like Oatmeal?
-Maybe This Is Why.
+If You Don't Like Oatmeal, This Might Be Why.

 At lunch a few weeks ago, my friend Riffi recalled this long-ago conversation.
-I have no memory of it – still, it doesn’t surprise me: the first secret to good oatmeal is salt.
+Me, I have no memory of it.

 What does surprise me is that the Microwave Creamy Oatmeal with Peanut Butter that’s been my go-to breakfast three or four or even five mornings a week for the last fifteen or so years now – that’s three thousand bowls of oatmeal! – has new competition been displaced.